 Tre016, Mers les Bains H.K.B.

-R621 Group Bunker.
+R621 Group bunker.

 A bunker for a section of infantry or a guns crew, here it may have been the crew of the R612 as there is an R134 munitions bunker between them?